pecinaon/doctrine-mapper/README.md

 			]
 		]);

-		// this create container with name related and edit box for name and hidden value
+		// this create container with name related and edit box for name and hidden id value
 		$builder->add([
 			'propertyName'  => 'related',
 			'componentType' => BuilderDefinition::COMPONENT_TYPE_CONTAINER,